-If you’re looking to put some money away and help it grow at the same time without any risk involved or taxes to pay on gains, then a TFSA might be a great banking option to consider.
+If you’re looking to put some money away and help it grow at the same time without any risk, then a TFSA might be a great banking option to consider.
 The best TFSA accounts in Canada are easy to open and can be customized based on your experience and needs.

 TFSAs or Tax-Free Savings Accounts, are unique financial products that act somewhat like a hybrid savings and investment account.
 Any interest earned on your deposits is tax-free.
 While a TFSA is a type of savings account, it can hold certain types of investments.
 You can withdraw from your account at any time without penalty.
 There is, however, a contribution limit to abide by, but these limits tend to increase slightly every year.

 A Tax-Free Savings Account (TFSA) is a tax-sheltered form of savings and investing, rather than just a standard savings account.
 You can earn interest on your savings, and any gains realized are sheltered from taxation.

 TFSAs were introduced by the Canadian Government in 2009 to encourage Canadians to save money.
 You’ve already paid income tax on the money you deposit into a TFSA, so you won’t have to pay any taxes when you take it out.

 What Kind Of Investments Does A TFSA Hold?